python/devguide/setup.rst

 **Python 3.6** and later can use Microsoft Visual Studio 2017.
 You can download and use any of the free or paid versions of `Visual Studio 2017`_.

-When installing Visual Studio 2017, select the **Python workload** and the optional **Python native development** component to obtain all of the necessary build tools.
+When installing Visual Studio 2017, select the workload for **Python development** and the optional **Python native development tools** component to obtain all of the necessary build tools.
 If you do not already have git installed, you can find git for Windows on the **Individual components** tab of the installer.

 Your first build should use the command line to ensure any external dependencies are downloaded: